mattymaloney/mattymaloney.github.io/_posts/2016-03-24-aws-ec2-rds-linux-apache-php-wordpress-mariadb.md

 </VirtualHost>
 ```

-The port-443 virtual host for phpMyAdmin must come before the `_default_:443` virtual host that we're using for the wordpress site, and it should look something like this:
+The port-443 virtual host for phpMyAdmin should come after the `*:443` virtual host that we're using for the wordpress site, and it should look something like this:

 ```
 <VirtualHost *:443>